Using rjuliabugs: Setup and Troubleshooting

 - Check if

-is set by running:
+R_HOMEis set by running:

-(on Windows PowerShell use echo $Env:R_HOME
+(on Windows PowerShell use echo $Env:R_HOME)

 - If empty, open R and run:

-- Copy the printed R installation path.
+R.home()- Copy the printed R installation path.

 - Set the environment variable in your terminal session with: